 Under the guidance of Arthur Guinness and his heirs, Guinness has been brewing pints of its famous stout in Dublin since the mid 18th century.
-Pour yourself a glass of the black stuff and read on for more facts about the legendary brewery.
+Pour yourself a glass of the black stuff (which actually isn't black at all) and read on for more facts about the legendary brewery.

-Guinness started his business in 1759 by renting an unused, four-acre brewery at St. James’s Gate in Dublin for the next 9000 years.
+Arthur Guinness began his beer business in 1759 by renting an unused, four-acre brewery at St. James’s Gate in Dublin for the next 9000 years.
 He paid an initial £100 and locked in annual rent at £45.
 However, the original lease was voided when the company bought the property and the brewing operations expanded to 50 acres.

 It’s easier to see the slight tint that comes from the roasted barley if you hold the pint up to the light.

-In addition to in its home country, Guinness also owns breweries in Malaysia, Nigeria, Ghana, and Cameroon.
+In addition to Ireland, Guinness also owns breweries in Malaysia, Nigeria, Ghana, and Cameroon.
+The beer is brewed in a total of 49 countries and served in more than 150.
 All of the ingredients are sourced locally, except for one: the Guinness extract, a secret mixture that is added to a Guinness brewed anywhere in the world.

 When a Guinness is poured, the beer flows downward along the side of the glass, dragging bubbles along with it which then move upward through the middle and form the creamy head.
 This circulatory pattern is created by the fact that pint glasses are wider at the top than at the bottom giving the bubbles more space to rise from the middle as opposed to from the side.